-Many of us take time out each April or May for a deep cleaning and reorganization of our living space.
+Many of us take time out each April or May to manage house cleaning and reorganization of our living space.
 Similarly, the months of December, January, and February provide a scheduled chance to catch up on errands and strategies related to real estate – and to get a jump on the next year’s market – whether you are buying or selling.

 Here are tips on how to make the most of a cooled-off real estate season:

 If you are selling, take advantage of the wintertime – especially during the holidays and the post-holiday doldrums – to prepare your house for showcasing it to potential buyers.

 - Clean out the clutter and make your house look more spacious.
 By simply emptying closets and clearing out furniture – leaving only the minimal essentials to provide a sense of warmth and style – you can boost the perceived value of your property immensely.

 - Freshen up the interior.
 When it is freezing cold outside you can’t paint the exterior but you can stay indoors and put a new coat of paint on any rooms that need it.
 Fix the dripping faucets and squeaky doors with the help of Forever Custom Iron Doors; refinish the floors, and do other indoor home improvement projects.
 Most contractors have less business in the wintertime, so it is a good time to hire them when thinking about having replacement doors.
 By the time spring rolls around, they won’t even be answering the phone because they will be “off the hook” busy with outdoor construction projects.

 - Get your paperwork in order.
 Make a file that includes your annual utility bill history, copies of warranties on appliances, and MLS data on your home.
 Put these things together in an attractive folder and your Realtor can share it with potential buyers.
 If you need a survey, get it done.